Sudhansh6/sudhansh6.github.io/_posts/0001-01-05-GANs-for-Compressed-Sensing.md

 In other words, we generate $$z$$ from a known distribution, say a Gaussian.
 The GAN $$G$$ takes $$z$$ as input and produces an output $$x = G(z)$$ in $$R(G)$$.
 This $$x$$ is supposed to model the distribution of the training data of images.
 Then, by using any optimization procedure, $$\hat z$$ is estimated.
 We are simply optimizing in the representation space instead of the sample space.
 The results significantly outperform Lasso with relatively fewer measurements.

-The problem with this approach is that, the gradient descent algorithm often gets stuck at local optima.
+The problem with this approach is that the gradient descent algorithm often gets stuck at local optima.
 To resolve this problem, Shah and Hegde proposed a projected gradient descent (PGD)- based method (we shall refer to this as PGD-GAN).
 They perform gradient descent in the ambient $$(x)$$-space and project the updated term onto $$R(G)$$.
 This projection involves solving another non-convex minimization problem using the *Adam optimizer*.
 Their algorithm can be summarised as:

 <div align = center>